Chapter 10. Quotations

 <foreign>

-This section contains examples that show multiple quotation elements used in combination.
+This section contains examples of multiple quotation-like elements used in combination:

 <quote>